finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var dataModelScope = "dataModelScope_example";  // string? | The optional scope of a Custom Data Model to use (optional) var dataModelCode = "dataModelCode_example";  // string? | The optional code of a Custom Data Model to use (optional) var showCancelledTransactions = true;  // bool? | Option to specify whether or not to include cancelled transactions,              including previous versions of transactions which have since been amended.
 Defaults to False if not specified. (optional) var membershipType = "membershipType_example";  // string? | The membership types of the specified Custom Data Model to return.
-Allowable values are Member, Candidate and All.
-Defaults to Member. (optional)
+Default value: Member.
+Available values: All, Member, Candidate. (optional)

             try
             {